justinlalonde/Portable-Programmable-DC-Power-Supply/README.md

 This personnal project allowed me to build on my already solid PCB design skills (see my previous [Robot PCB project](https://github.com/justinlalonde/MachinePM---Robot-PCB/tree/main)) and made me realize the balance to be found between miniaturization and functionnality when designing power electronics.
 The project ended with a presentation in front of professors and various evaluators.
 The poster used as visual support for this presentation can be found under [Documentation](https://github.com/justinlalonde/Portable-Programmable-DC-Power-Supply/tree/004b28a5eb4e6ffac3d20e264f36d698339840a9/Documentation) (poster is in French).

 # Key features
-Here's a feature/specs list for the project as a whole :
+Here are the key features and specs related to this project :
-- 9.6V to 21.0V DC input voltage (battery);
+- 9.6V to 21.0V DC input voltage (3S or 4S lithium-ion batteries);
 - 3V to 20V DC output voltage;
 - 3A max output current for 60W peak operation;
-- Overvoltage, undevoltage, reverse-polarity and inrush current input protections ([LM74800](https://www.ti.com/lit/ds/symlink/lm7480-q1.pdf));
+- Overvoltage, undevoltage, reverse polarity and inrush current input protections ([LM74800](https://www.ti.com/lit/ds/symlink/lm7480-q1.pdf));
 - Input on/off switching with rocker-switch;
-- 80% global power efficiency at high loads with step-down operation;
+- 80% global power efficiency at high loads in step-down (buck) operation;
-- 90% global power effieciency at high loads with step-up operation;
+- 90% global power effieciency at high loads in step-up (boost) operation;
 - Reverse current, overcurrent and short-circuit output protections ([TPS259470](https://www.ti.com/lit/ds/symlink/tps25947.pdf));
-- User adjustable voltage target and current limit with potentiometers;
+- User-adjustable voltage and current limit targets with potentiometers;
 - Output on/off switching with rocker-switch;
-- Two ADC IC's for potentiometer reads, voltage and current measurements ([ADS1015](https://www.ti.com/lit/ds/symlink/ads1015.pdf));
-- 7-segment displays with dedicated LED driver IC's ([LP5024](https://www.ti.com/lit/ds/symlink/lp5024.pdf));
+- 7-segment displays for voltage, current and power with dedicated LED driver IC's ([LP5024](https://www.ti.com/lit/ds/symlink/lp5024.pdf));
 <p align="center">
   <img src="Images/pcb_picture_bottom.jpg" width="450">
   &nbsp;&nbsp;